Probiotics Have Some Side Effects –

-But temporary side effect such as minor bloating or a mild purgative or constipating effect are signs that the beneficial bacteria are reproduce detoxifying and improving the gut environment.
+But temporary side effect such as minor bloating or a mild purgative or constipating effect are signs that the beneficial bacteria are reproducing detoxifying and improving the gut environment.

-Also we should remember, while these side effects are unfavorable , they are softly compare to those of many pharmaceutical drugs.
+Also, we should remember, while these side effects are unfavorable, they are softly compared to those of many pharmaceutical drugs.

 One possible way to reduce the side effects is to reduce the dosage.
 If you were taking two probiotic pills daily, try daily one probiotic pill.
 As your body becomes accustomed to the lower dosage, then you can increase the dosage to higher levels or by a physician advice.

 Diarrhea: Why It Happens and How To Treat It:

 Usually, diarrhea is caused by a virus that infects the gut.
 Some people call it “intestinal flu” or “stomach flu.”

 It can also happen due to: